carlosb/electric-field-plot/README.md

 # Description
-Small library of code which aids in the graphing of electric fields
+This collection of scripts aids in the plotting of electric fields.
+This is meant to be used as an educational tool.

 # Usage

-Goes something like this
+This is a basic example.
+We first create a "domain" where the fields will act.
+Then we add the particles which create "electric fields".
+Finally we have to bake the field to calculate the total field.

 ```python
 import efdomain as ed